AlexKLWS/godot-native-bullets-plugin/README.md

   <img src="https://user-images.githubusercontent.com/19392104/140386739-dc06ddbe-1943-45b0-a4c7-ac5e6a494783.png" />
 </p>

-This BulletKit resource is now ready to be used!
+This UnitKit resource is now ready to be used!

 ### BulletsEnvironment node